Skip to product information

 Rei T-Shirt, white-red

-Begin with respect and end with respect.
-This karate etiquette extends beyond the dojo.
-It's a code for how we engage with the world.
-Every interaction, every challenge, every training session.
+Rei ni hajimari, rei ni owaru.
+Begin with respect, end with respect.
+This is karate etiquette — but it extends beyond the dojo.
+It's a code for how you engage with the world: every training partner, every opponent, every interaction.
+The kamon on the back is an adaptation of traditional Japanese family crests.

 Features